 Includes the following tags:

-3rd Edition, Alaska, Anderton, Laurel K., Atlas, Biology, Birds, Birdwatching Guides, Botanical specimens, Botany, Canada, Eastern, Classification, Collection and preservation, Colombia, Colorado, Colorado Flora, Ecuador, Families, Fassett, Norman C., Flora, Flowers, Garden Design, Gardening, Gardner, Dana, Geographical distribution, Grasses, Great Basin, Great Lakes, Great Lakes (North America), Guide, Guidebooks, Handbooks & Manuals, Handbooks, manuals, etc, Identification, Illustrated Guide, Insects & Spiders, Johnson, Ann, Juvenile Fiction, Juvenile literature, Landscape, Life, Life Sciences, Manual, Marine animals, Middle West, Midwest, Mohlenbrock, Robert H., Mushrooms, Mutel, Cornelia F., Native plants for cultivation, Natural history, Nature, North America, Northeastern States, Northwest, Pacific, Ornithology, Pacific Northwest, Pacific Northwest (OR, WA), Pacific Ocean, Peru, Pictorial works, Plants, Plants & Animals, Reference, Regional, Reptiles, Reptiles & Amphibians, Second Edition, Sierra Nevada, Sierra Nevada (Calif. and Nev.), Subjects & Themes, Texas, Trees, Upper Midwest, Virginia, West (AK, CA, CO, HI, ID, MT, NV, UT, WY), Wisconsin, Woody plants, Your Pocket, ZoologySee More
+3rd Edition, Alaska, Anderton, Laurel K., Atlas, Biology, Birds, Birdwatching Guides, Botanical specimens, Botany, Canada, Eastern, Classification, Collection and preservation, Colombia, Colorado, Colorado Flora, Ecuador, Families, Fassett, Norman C., Flora, Flowers, Garden Design, Gardening, Gardner, Dana, Geographical distribution, Grasses, Great Basin, Great Lakes, Great Lakes (North America), Guide, Guidebooks, Handbooks & Manuals, Handbooks, manuals, etc, Identification, Illustrated Guide, Insects & Spiders, Johnson, Ann, Juvenile Fiction, Juvenile literature, Landscape, Life, Life Sciences, Manual, Marine animals, Middle West, Midwest, Mohlenbrock, Robert H., Mushrooms, Mutel, Cornelia F., Native plants for cultivation, Natural history, Nature, North America, Northeastern States, Northwest, Pacific, Pacific Northwest, Pacific Ocean, Peru, Pictorial works, Plants, Plants & Animals, Reference, Regional, Reptiles, Reptiles & Amphibians, Second Edition, Sierra Nevada, Sierra Nevada (Calif. and Nev.), Subjects & Themes, Texas, Trees, Upper Midwest, Virginia, West (AK, CA, CO, HI, ID, MT, NV, UT, WY), Wisconsin, Woody plants, Your Pocket, ZoologySee More

 Atlas of Wintering North American Birds